yangzhou12/BenchX/README.md

-# Unified Framework for Medical Vision-Language Models
+# BenchX: A Unified Evaluation Framework for Medical Vision-Language Models on Chest X-Rays

 ## Downstream Evaluation